hlazardzig/where-is/README.md

 ## done

-- where-is, returns longitude and latitude of a given address
+- where-is, returns longitude and latitude of a given address/location
+- distance, returns distance between two addresses/locations in km

 ## to do

 - implement "how-far-from-here"
-- implement "distance between"

 ## Notes